johnknoop/GracefulConsoleRunner/README.md

             if (context.ApplicationTermination.IsCancellationRequested)
             {
                 // Graceful termination has been requested.
-Don't process the message. return;
+                return;
             }